thelaycon/webkage/README.md

 ```

-Serving the App through gunicorn:
+To serve the app through Gunicorn:

 ```
 $ gunicorn app:wsgi